Who can witness a will?

 • You have a blended family and want to avoid later disputes about the will's validity

-• You're acting as an executor and need to understand what makes a will valid
+• acting as an executor and looking into what makes a will valid

-Getting witness arrangements wrong can have serious consequences.
-For example, if a beneficiary witnesses your will, the will may become invalid or at least open to challenge.
-This can delay the distribution of your estate and create conflict among family members.
-In some cases, invalid wills mean your assets are distributed according to intestacy rules rather than your wishes.
+Incorrect witness arrangements can have significant consequences.
+For example, where a beneficiary witnesses a will, the will may become invalid or at least open to challenge.
+This can delay the distribution of an estate and create conflict among family members.
+In some cases, invalid wills mean assets are distributed according to intestacy rules rather than the testator's wishes.

 • Have you chosen witnesses who won't inherit from your will?